PinNaCode/magiskboot_build/README.md

 sudo cmake --install install
 ````

+If you prefer to build a statically linked binary (this is optional), pass `-DPREFER_STATIC_LINKING=ON` to CMake while configuring, make sure your distribution provided you static library, otherwise you're out of luck for static builds.

 #### LTO on Linux

 If you want to perform LTO at the final link time, pass `-DUSE_LTO_LINKER_PLUGIN=ON` to CMake during configuring.